Short Change Hero

 "Short Change Hero" is a song by English rock band the Heavy.
 It is the fifth track on their second studio album, The House That Dirt Built (2009).
 In 2012, the song peaked at number 109 on the French Singles Chart.

 Release

 "Short Change Hero" was not released as a single and was first featured on the fifth song on the Heavy's second studio album, The House That Dirt Built (2009).

+Use in other media

-It was also featured in the soundtracks for the 2010 action film Faster and it was used as the theme song for Sky UK series Strike Back.
+Short Change Hero was featured in the soundtrack for the 2010 action film Faster and used as the theme song for Sky UK series Strike Back.
 It was also used for the soundtrack of the promotional trailer for the video game Batman: Arkham City, released in 2011 by Rocksteady.
 The song is notable for its usage as the theme song for the 2012 video game Borderlands 2.
 This song features in the VR game Pistol Whip in its Smoke and Thunder DLC.

+It was also used in Suits S4E7.

-It was used during the final credits of the Season 3 finale to the Umbrella Academy on Netflix.
+It was used during the final credits of the Season 3 finale to The Umbrella Academy on Netflix.